Real-time pitch detection

 -

-Reference range
+Reference ranges

 Vocal range test

 A useful vocal range check is more than one strained high note.
-Oniki Check visualizes your measured low and high notes so singers can choose keys, plan practice, and track changes over time.
+Oniki Check visualizes your measured low and high notes so singers can choose karaoke keys, plan practice, and track changes over time.

 The browser estimates the fundamental frequency from your microphone and shows the detected note while you sing.